 There has been considerable expansion in air services in recent decades, both in terms of passenger numbers and freight carried.
 Although there has been rapid growth, it is worthwhile noting that the weight of goods carried by air is relatively low, given the high cost of this mode of transport (for example, when compared with maritime freight) especially for bulky items.

-Table 5 presents two main indicators for air transport, the number of passenger arrivals and the quantity of air freight and mail arrivals.
+Table 5 presents two main indicators for air transport, namely the number of passenger arrivals and the quantity of air freight and mail arrivals.
 In 2017, there were 830 million air passenger arrivals in the EU-28.
-The combined number of arrivals in the ENP-East countries (excluding Georgia) was 15 million, which was equivalent to less than 2 % of the EU-28 total.
-The highest number of air passenger arrivals among the ENP-East countries was registered in Ukraine (8.2 million), followed by Azerbaijan (2.8 million) and Belarus (2.5 million).
+The combined number of arrivals in the ENP-East countries (excluding Georgia) was 17.4 million, which was equivalent to 2 % of the EU-28 total.
+The highest number of air passenger arrivals among the ENP-East countries was registered in Ukraine (10.2 million), followed by Azerbaijan (2.8 million) and Belarus (2.5 million).

 The number of EU-28 air passenger arrivals increased overall by 31 % between 2008 and 2017.
-All of the ENP-East countries for which data are available (no data for Georgia) recorded much higher growth rates for air passenger arrivals between 2007 and 2017, although from relatively low initial levels.
-The most rapid expansion was recorded for Moldova and Belarus, where air passenger arrivals were approximately five times as high in 2017 as they had been 10 years earlier, while in Moldova they were almost 4 times as high.
+All of the ENP-East countries for which data are available (no data for Georgia) recorded much higher growth rates for air passenger arrivals between 2008 and 2018, although from relatively low initial levels.
+The most rapid expansion was recorded for Belarus, where air passenger arrivals were 4.5 times as high in 2018 as they had been 10 years earlier, while in Moldova they were almost 4 times as high.

 The quantity of air freight and mail arrivals was highest among the ENP-East countries in Azerbaijan, reaching 234 thousand tonnes in 2018 (no data for Belarus or Georgia).
 This marked a considerable expansion when compared with just five years earlier (97 thousand tonnes in 2014).
 In contrast, 7.3 million tonnes of air freight and mail arrived in the EU in 2019.
 The quantity of air freight and mail arrivals was at a much lower level in the remaining ENP-East countries and showed little change during the most recent 10-year period for which data are available.